 LOUD SINGING – Your camper will come home and sing camp songs incessantly, and will more than likely require you to participate.
 Are you ready for that fun?!

-The Trail Blazers program approach relies heavily on the social experience within the group – we recommend you enroll for several consecutive days at the start of the summer, so your camper can get used to the group and get to know their group leader.
-Be sure to consult the summer schedule – this way, you know on which days your camper will attend a city trip, a NJ trip, will go swimming, or will mostly be in the park.
-We give you full flexibility.
+The Trail Blazers approach has always relied heavily on the social experience within the group – recommending you enroll for several consecutive days at the start of the summer, so your camper can get used to the group and get to know their group leader.

 Coming soon!
 Check back for our Parent hand book and prep list for our Brooklyn day camp.